Advice to Applicants

 Can you apply?

 Please read carefully the criteria for eligibility (see Scholarships webpage).
-You will waste your time applying if you graduate in 2013, if you are not 'normally resident' in Gaza or the West Bank (including Jerusalem), or if you do not fulfil any of the other conditions for applying.
+You will waste your time applying if you graduated after July 2016, if you are not 'normally resident' in Gaza or the West Bank (including Jerusalem), or if you do not fulfil any of the other conditions for applying.

 Men and women are equally eligible to apply.
-We welcome applications for any Master's course, except the MBA, at Durham University.
-If you are interested in the MSc course in Public Policy and Health, please contact Durham.Palestine@durham.ac.uk before you apply.
+We welcome applications for any Master's course at Durham University, except the MBA.

 We reiterate that the Trust cannot offer accommodation or support for a husband, wife or children of the scholarship holder.
-The allowances are sufficient for only one person.
-But please read the section on Family on the Apply for Master's Scholarship webpage.
+You must be prepared to live as a single person for the 50-week duration of the Master's Degree course.

 What courses are available?

 It is pointless to apply for courses that do not exist at Durham University.
 For instance, there are no Departments of Dentistry, Agriculture, Art, Journalism or Architecture.
 Some departments (e.g. Biological Sciences and Chemistry) do not offer any Taught Master's courses.